Beliavsky/R_and_Fortran/README.md

 merge(3, 4, condition)
 ```

-There are simple R and Fortran programs that compute the means and variances of sets of uniform random variates and
+This repo has simple R and Fortran programs that compute the means and variances of sets of uniform random variates and
 some statistics on those quantities.

 Sample R output of `xsim_uniform.r`: